-The two primary sources of changes:
+The three primary sources of changes:

-Anything beyond minor changes that may impact the statutory test in the approvals criteria.
+Anything beyond minor changes that may impact on the statutory test in the approvals criteria.
 These may include:

-Which do not impact on the content of the qualification including:
+Changes which do not impact on the content of the qualification including:

-Awarding bodies should submit changes as required.
+Applicants should submit changes as required.
 The Institute will aim to respond in around 8 weeks or will make clear in advance if longer is required.
 Further detail will be provided in due course.

-A qualification and standard do not require any changes from the original approval to the point of review.ApproachLight touch process to enable approval to continue.
+A qualification and standard do not require any changes from the original approval to the point of review.

-An awarding body needs to make changes in the first year of approval, but there are no changes to the standard.ApproachThe awarding body obtains Institute approval for the changes and implements them in line with their usual best practice.
+The applicant obtains Institute approval for the changes and implements them in line with their usual best practice.
 This can be taken into account at the review point.

-There are no changes to the qualification or standard prior to the review point, but the awarding body needs to make changes in the final year of the original approval period.
+There are no changes to the qualification or standard prior to the review point, but the applicant needs to make changes in the final year of the original approval period.
 There are no changes to the standard.

-Employers revise a standard and republish in the second year of approval.
-The changes are internal content changes to the occupational standard.ApproachThe awarding body has a year to update the qualification and submit to the Institute for approval.
-Once approved, the awarding body implements the revised qualification in line with their usual best practice.
+The applicant has a year to update the qualification and submit to the Institute for approval.
+Once approved, the applicant implements the revised qualification in line with their usual best practice.
 If there is a review point in the meantime, the review is subject to the completion of the changes.

-Employers identify that a standard is based on an occupation that has changed and needs to be withdrawn.ApproachInstitute identifies when the standard will be withdrawn and agree on a point for withdrawal of approval for the qualification.
+Institute identify when the standard will be withdrawn and agree on a point for withdrawal of approval for the qualification.
 This will need to take into account any review point.